Maglev: New York, United States, 1967

+In 1961, while stuck in traffic, Brookhaven National Laboratory (BNL) researcher James Powell thought of using mangetic levtitation technology to solve the congestion.
+Powell and BNL colleague Gordon Danby worked in their spare time to develop a maglev concept using static magnets mounted on a moving vehicle to induce electrodynamic lifting and stabilising forces in specially shaped loops.
+They applied for a patent for their system in 1967, which was granted in 1969.

 Hamburg, Germany, 1979

-Transrapid 05 was the first maglev train with longstator propulsion licensed for passenger transportation.
+Transrapid 05 was the first maglev train with long-stator propulsion licensed for passenger transportation.
 In 1979, a 908 m track was opened in Hamburg for the first International Transportation Exhibition (IVA 79).
-Interest was sufficient that operations were extended three months after the exhibition finished, having carried more than 50,000 passengers.
+Interest was so strong that operations were extended for three months after the exhibition finished, during which more than 50,000 passengers were carried.
 The Transrapid 05 was reassembled in Kassel in 1980.

 Ramenskoye, Moscow, USSR, 1979

-In 1979 the USSR town of Ramenskoye (Moscow oblast) built an experimental test site for running experiments with cars on magnetic suspension.
-The test site consisted of a 60-metre ramp which was later extended to 980 metres.
+In 1979, the USSR town of Ramenskoye (Moscow oblast) built an experimental test site for running experiments with cars on magnetic suspension.
+The test site consisted of a 60-metre ramp, which was later extended to 980 metres.
 From the late 1970s to the 1980s five prototypes of cars were built that received designations from TP-01 (ТП-01) to TP-05 (ТП-05).
 The early cars were supposed to reach the speed up to 100 km/h.

 The construction of a maglev track using the technology from Ramenskoye started in Armenian SSR in 1987 and was planned to be completed in 1991.
 The track was supposed to connect the cities of Yerevan and Sevan via the city of Abovyan.
 The original design speed was 250 km/h which was later lowered to 180 km/h.
 However, the Spitak earthquake in 1988 and the First Nagorno-Karabakh War caused the project to freeze.
-In the end the overpass was only partially constructed.
+In the end, the overpass was only partially constructed.

 In the early 1990s, the maglev theme was continued by the Engineering Research Center "TEMP" (ИНЦ "ТЭМП") this time by the order from the Moscow government.
 The project was named V250 (В250).
 The idea was to build a high-speed maglev train to connect Moscow to the Sheremetyevo airport.
 The train would consist of 64-seater cars and run at speeds up to 250 km/h.
 In 1993, due to the financial crisis, the project was abandoned.
-However, from 1999 the "TEMP" research center had been participating as a co-developer in the creation of the linear motors for the Moscow Monorail system.
+However, since 1999, the "TEMP" research center has been participating as a co-developer in developing the linear motors for the Moscow Monorail system.